Old antique map of the World in north polar projection, by L. Renard. by L. Renard 1715

 From: Renard L. Atlas de la Navigation et du Commerce.
 Amsterdam, 1715.

-This is the engraved frontispiece to Renard's sea-atlas, showing the globe being supported on the shoulders of Hercules, who can be recognized by his lion skin and club.
+This is the engraved frontispiece to Renard's sea atlas.
+It shows the globe supported on the shoulders of Hercules, who can be recognised by his lion skin and club.

-In one version of the story of his labours, Hercules held up the world while Atlas, who normally had that burden, stole the 'Apples of Hesperides' from his own daughters.
+In one version of the story of his labours, Hercules held up the world while Atlas, who usually had that burden, stole the 'Apples of Hesperides' from his daughters.
 However, Hercules then had to trick Atlas into resuming his responsibility.

-The projection is unusual, because it shows the whole world in one single hemisphere, rather than the more familiar North Pole projection extending south to the Equator, as one would expect.
+The projection is unusual because it shows the whole world in one hemisphere, rather than the more familiar North Pole projection extending south to the Equator, as expected.
 This, of course, causes much distortion, but not the lateral widening of Australia.
-Other oddities shown include California as an island, a northwest passage, and a river right through sub-equatorial Africa, linking the Atlantic with the Indian Ocean.
+Other oddities include California as an island, a northwest passage, and a river through sub-equatorial Africa, linking the Atlantic with the Indian Ocean.